nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 Examples:
-* Executing `deletei 1` to our sample data deletes the first item, `Chair` in the inventory list.
+* When you enter `deletei 1` to our sample data, TrackO deletes the first item, `Chair` from the inventory list.
   Notice how the order involving `Chair` is completed, which allows the `Chair` to be deleted.

   <img src="./images/user-guide/DeleteiExample1.png" alt="DeleteiExample1">